 Study Physics at the University of Montana

-If you think deep and dream big, the physics program at UM is the place to be.
+If you think deeply and dream big, the physics program at UM is the place to be.
 You can focus your physics degree in astronomy and learn about the inner workings of the universe, study computational physics and develop the skills required for computational modeling of physical systems, or get the training to become a science teacher in K-12 schools.
 No matter what you choose, you’ll have exceptional opportunities for undergraduate research and hands-on learning.

 There are many ways to extend your learning beyond the classroom as a physics major at UM.
-You can create and present shows at our planetarium, serve as a guide at the observatory or visit local schools with our portable StarLab planetarium.
+You can create and present shows at our planetarium, serve as a guide at the observatory, or visit local schools with our portable StarLab planetarium.

 You won’t find a more excited, engaged and enthusiastic group on campus than our physics majors.
 You’ll also benefit from personal mentorship by faculty in a close-knit, supportive program where you’re inspired to think big and be your best.

-of physics majors are hired as research assistants
+of physics majors are hired as research assistants.

-students conduct live planetarium shows every week
+students conduct live planetarium shows ever week.

-estimated average salary of UM physics bachelor’s degree graduates
+estimated average salary of UM physics bachelor's degree graduates.

 Other degree options for physics at UM

-- Bachelor of Arts in Physics – Astronomy
+- Bachelor of Arts in Physics - Astronomy Bachelor's

-- Bachelor of Arts in Physics – Computational Physics
+- Bachelor of Arts in Physics - Computational Physics Bachelor's

-- Bachelor of Arts in Physics – Teaching Broadfield Science
+- Bachelor of Arts in Physics - Teaching Broadfield Science Bachelor's

 What can you do with a degree in physics?